coders-school/cpp-fundamentals/module3/05_enums.en.md

 ## `enum` vs `enum class`

-`enum` from `enum class` the main difference is that we can implicitly convert the type `enum` on `int` (it's an enumerated type after all).
+The main difference between `enum` and `enum class` is that we can implicitly convert the type `enum` to `int` (it's an enumerated type after all).

 However, type `enum class` we can convert to `int`, only by explicit casting.
 We are not going to discuss casting for now.
-It's just worth it remember that we do this by calling:
+It's just worth to remember that we do this by calling:
 <!-- .element: class="fragment fade-in" -->